tonocp/HackerRank/10DaysOfJavaScript/README.md

 # HackerRank - 10 Days of JavaScript
-Here's my solved exercise from the '10 Days of JavaScript' Tutorial from https://www.hackerrank.com/, it was funny to remember the JS basics.
+Here's my solved exercises from the '10 Days of JavaScript' Tutorial of https://www.hackerrank.com/, it was funny to remember the JS basics!